silverbios/ansible-role-k8s/README.md

 K8S-Multi-Master
 ================

-This role installs K8S 1.29 version with external etcd, which has a multi-master feature in K8S and redundancy for the etcd cluster with Cilium as CNI.
+This role installs Kubernetes version 1.33 with an external etcd cluster configured for high availability (multi-master setup), using Cilium as the CNI.
+Unlike traditional configurations that not require to disable swap instea, this setup takes advantage of managed swap for improved memory handling and system resilience.

 Requirements
 ------------